gicentre/litvis/documents/tutorials/geoFormats.md

 }
 ```

-Similarly, we can display this file directly in elm-vega as a `Geoshape`.
+Similarly, we can display this file directly in elm-vega with `geoshape`.
 Because topojson files can contain many `objects`, we have to specify which object we are loading (in this case `myRegion`).
 Objects themselves can be treated either as _meshes_ or _features_.
 A `topojsonMesh` treats the entire object as a single entity and is quicker to render.